marksouthern3/RepData_PeerAssessment1/PA1_template.md

 correctedMed <- median(correctedDaySteps$totalSteps)
 ```

-The corrected mean and median of the total number of steps taken per day were found to be 1.0766189 &times; 10<sup>4</sup>
+The corrected mean and median of the total number of steps taken per day were found to be 1.0766189\times 10^{4}
-and 1.0766189 &times; 10<sup>4</sup>, respectively.
-After the replacement of data, both these values have
+and 1.0766189\times 10^{4}, respectively.
+After the replacement of missing data, both these values have
 increased and they are now equal.
+On the histogram we can see that this is because there are now
+much less data points in the 0-2000 steps bin.

 ## Are there differences in activity patterns between weekdays and weekends?